City of Pampa Amended Limited Access Plan Announced

-On September 18th, 2020 the City of Pampa and Gray County were notified by the Texas Department of State Health Services of eight (8) new positive COVID-19 (Coronavirus) cases in Gray County.
-These new cases bring our overall total to two hundred ninety three (293).
+On March 10th, 2021 the City of Pampa and Gray County were notified by the Texas Department of State Health Services of one (1) new case of COVID-19 (Coronavirus) in Gray County.
+This new case brings our overall total to one thousand seven hundred thirty one (1,731).

 With these new cases today our overall totals read like this: